TelecoRenta/Taller-de-IoT-celular/README.md

 ## About

-This course has been created by Dr. Marisa Catalán Cid at [Fundació I2CAT](https://i2cat.net/), in the frame of the TelecoRenta Proyect from the UNICO 5G Program.
+This workshop has been created by Dr. Marisa Catalán Cid at [Fundació I2CAT](https://i2cat.net/), in the frame of the TelecoRenta Proyect from the UNICO 5G Program.

 ## Contact